-- a) conform to cooperating school's rules and policies; - b) extend basic rules of courtesy to teachers, pupils, school staff, and the broader school community; - c) meet the standard professional dress code, personal appearance, and professional behavior; - d) demonstrate professional ethics (refrain from engaging in negative conversations with or about staff, pupils, principal and/or parents); and - e) place school responsibilities ahead of personal wishes.
+- a) conform to cooperating school's rules and policies; - b) extend basic rules of courtesy to teachers, pupils, school staff, and the broader school community; - c) meet the standard professional dress code, personal appearance, and professional behavior; - demonstrate professional ethics (refrain from engaging in negative conversations with or about staff, pupils, principal and/or parents); and - e) place school responsibilities ahead of personal wishes.

 During the experience, student teachers will possibly have access to confidential records and other highly personal information.
-Such information is confidential and knowledge During the experience, student teachers will possibly have access to confidential records and other highly personal information.
 Such information is confidential and knowledge must be safeguarded and used for professional purposes only.
 Please exercise professional judgment regarding confidential matters at all times.